Helloomister/Deadly-L-spam/README.md

-Too slow, change the sleep time from 300 to 200, 100 or less is not reccommended, also, dont keep the mouse over the file or it will spam open it.
+Too slow?
+Change the sleep time from 300 to 200, 100 or less is not reccommended, also, dont keep the mouse over the file or it will spam open it.